 Since the name of an integration must be globally unique, use one name when building an integration in your test account and a different name when running it in production in your customer's account.
 For example, you can use “slack_integration_development_acme1234” in your developer account and “slack_integration_acme1234” in your customer account.

-You can authorize the API request using basic authentication or a Zendesk API token.
+You can authorize the API request using a Zendesk API token.
 See Security and authentication in the Zendesk API documentation.

 You must be a Zendesk admin to make the API request.
 If you're not an admin, ask an admin in your organization to assign the admin role to you.